wieden-kennedy/pyrowire/README.rst

     # of a default validator, you can do that here.
     'validators': {
         'profanity': 'You kiss your mother with that mouth?
-No profanity, please.', 'length': ''Your message exceeded the maximum allowable character limit' + \
+No profanity, please.', 'length': 'Your message exceeded the maximum allowable character limit' + \
                             '(or was empty).
 Please try again .', 'parseable': 'Please only use alphanumeric and punctuation characters.'
     },